diegomasone/multivesicular/README.md

 1) Folder /Example_DPPC contains the initial structure (in Gromacs form) as concentric spheres of a pure DPPC system of ~3,500 lipids and ~150,000 water molecules.
 Additionally, all files necessary for energy minimization, equilibration, and production are included.

-2) Folder /Spheres contains concentric spheres of different sizes and composition.
+2) Folder /Spheres contains geometrically constructed concentric spheres of different size and composition.

-3) Folder
+3) Folder /Structures_10us contains structures of different size and composition after 10us of unbiased molecular dynamics.